severalnines/docs/administration.rst

 * ClusterControl CMONAPI configuration file: ``{wwwroot}/cmonapi/config/bootstrap.php``
 * HAProxy configuration file (if installed): ``/etc/haproxy/haproxy.cfg``

 ..
 Note:: This section does not cover IP address migration of your database nodes.
-The easiest solution would be to remove the database cluster from ClusterControl UI using *Delete Cluster* and add it again by using *Import Existing Server/Cluster* in the deployment dialog.
+The easiest solution would be to remove the database cluster from ClusterControl UI using *Delete Cluster* and import it again by using *Import Existing Server/Cluster* in the deployment dialog.

 Next, revoke 'cmon' user privileges for old hosts on ClusterControl node and all managed database nodes: